cloudmesh/cloudmesh-mpi/doc/chapters/slurm/tutorial/index.md

 ## 2. Pre-requisites

-YOu will need the following
+You will need the following

 * Computer/Laptop with Windows 10, macOS, or Linux

 * Pi you dedicate as a manager which we will name `red` and cloudmesh installed (with  Python version >= 3.9, and Raspbian OS version Buster)
 * Any number of worker Pis with Raspbian OS version Buster
 * The cluster of manager Pi and worker Pi(s) must be preconfigured with login access to each node; they must also have Internet access